idris-lang/Idris-dev/docs/reference/syntax-guide.rst

 In Idris, types are first class values.
 So a type declaration is the same as just declaration of a variable whose type is ``Type``.
-In Idris, variables that denote a type must being with a capital letter.
+In Idris, variables that denote a type must beging with a capital letter.
 Example:

 .. code:: idris